-Toothpaste is a common troublecauser as most recycling facilities cannot recycle them.
-There's alternatives such as toothpase tablets sold in recycleable glass jars or even toothpase in glass jars you can simply scoop as you need it.
+Toothpaste is a common trouble causer as most recycling facilities cannot recycle them.
+There's alternatives such as toothpaste tablets sold in recyclable glass jars or even toothpaste in glass jars you can simply scoop as you need it.

 Most of our loo roll comes wrapped in plastic packaging.
-This is usually the cheap and non-recyclable stuff so try and find alternatives such as whogivesacrap.org.
+This is usually the cheap and can't be recycled so try and find alternatives such as whogivesacrap.org.